majnioui/Moe-Blog/_posts/2024-10-12-self-host-website-with-coolify-hetzner.md

 ## Why Choose Hetzner?

-Two words: wallet-friendly. 💸 Plus, Hetzner recently added a one-click install for Coolify, which makes setting it up a breeze like literally zero hassle.
+Two words: wallet-friendly.
+Plus, Hetzner recently added a one-click install for Coolify, which makes setting it up a breeze like literally zero hassle.

 ## What You Need Before We Dive In

 Make sure you have these goodies:

-- A domain name (I grabbed mine from Porkbun, cause it’s fun to say 😂)
+- A domain name (I grabbed mine from Porkbun :D)

 - A Hetzner Cloud server (I went with the €4.51/month option, nice and affordable)